Considerations of “But For”

 Impossibility Concerning Multiple Tortfeasors

-In Clements, the Court found that after considering various definitions of impossibility, the circumstances in which it appears permissible to consider it “impossible” to prove using the “but for” test are those which have multiple tortfeasors.
-In this, multiple people committed negligent acts and one or more of them caused the injury to the plaintiff; however, based on the facts one cannot show on a balance of probabilities that any particular one of the tortfeasors negligence caused that injury.
-This is due to defendants being able to note that based on the facts their negligence is not more likely than not the cause of the injury than that of another defendant’s negligence.
-In this, if two tortfeasors committed negligent acts where one of them caused injury, it is hard to determine that one was 51% or more likely to have caused this injury than that of the other based on the facts, but rather at most 50% likely each.
+This is due to defendants being able to note that based on the facts their negligence is not more likely than not the cause of the injury than that of another defendant’s negligence (Clements v.
+Clements, 2012 , para 39-40, 45) .
+In this, if two tortfeasors committed negligent acts where one of them caused injury, but based in the evidence it provides no insight into which, it is hard to determine that one was 51% or more likely to have caused this injury than that of the other based on the facts, but rather at most each was 50% likely to have caused the injury (Acharya, 2014, p.
+209) .
 As such, since determining causation on a balance of probabilities requires a claim to be more than 50% true, a plaintiff cannot prove on a balance of probabilities that either plaintiff’s negligence caused the injury and recovery is denied.
-However, in this it is still clear that some negligence occurred which caused the injury, which goes against the goals of negligence for the Court.
+However, in this it is still clear that some negligence occurred which caused the injury, which goes against the goals of negligence for the Court ( Clements v.
+Clements, 2012 , para 40-41, 43).

 Philosophical Considerations